 - Apply and present knowledge and research through writing and oral activities using appropriate terminology

 Overview of Learning Activities

 In this course you will explore a range of artists and their work.
 Lectures will present the theoretical, critical and historical contexts for the creation, reception and understanding of art and culture.
 You will be encouraged to actively participate in discussions of a range of relevant topics and critical texts, and to apply these to your own studio practice.
-Seminars will provide guided support to extend your skills in extend your skills in researching, writing and speaking about art. researching, writing and speaking about art in an engaged and critical way.
-Where possible, there will be opportunities for you to experience firsthand the exhibition and presentation of art through gallery and museum visits.
+Seminars will provide a supportive environment to facilitate your own independent and critically informed research, discussion, writing and presentation of materials relevant to the topic.

 You will receive verbal and/or written feedback from academic staff and peers through a variety of consultations and tutorials on your work.
 You will also have access to online materials, instructional tutorials, and readings through CANVAS and the https://artschoolportal.com